<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h3><strong>How long does therapy take to show results?</strong></h3>

 <p>Every child is unique, so progress varies.
 Some children show improvements within a few weeks, while others may take several months.
-The key is consistent support and celebrating small steps forward along the way.
-Regular communication with your therapist can help you understand your child&#8217;s progress and adjust goals as necessary.</p>
+Consistency and family involvement are key to success.
+Regularly practicing skills learned in therapy at home can accelerate progress and reinforce learning.</p>

 <h3><strong>Will my child enjoy the sessions?</strong></h3>